Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro de Santa Luzia in Lisbon

-The Miradouro de Santa Luzia is just super idyllic
+Miradouro de Santa Luzia is a charming and peaceful spot

-Less than a 5-minute walk from the Miradouro das Portas do Sol (our #6) is the next viewpoint: Santa Luzia.
-It is hidden behind the church Igreja de Santa Luzia and resembles a small park with a view of the river.
+Just a short walk from Portas do Sol is Miradouro de Santa Luzia.
+Tucked behind the church Igreja de Santa Luzia, it feels like a small park with a stunning view of the river.

-The view is similar to the Portas do Sol viewpoint.
-However, you have much more peace and quiet here.
+The view is similar to Portas do Sol, but here you’ll enjoy much more peace and quiet.

 How to get to Miradouro de Santa Luzia